Marco Sartor: Biography

-Born in Montevideo, Uruguay, Marco Sartor is a top prize winner in numerous international competitions including First Prizes in the Schadt String Competition, Texas Guitar Competition, and the JoAnn Falletta International Guitar Concerto Competition.
-He has performed extensively across the US and appeared as a soloist with the Allentown Symphony, Virginia Symphony, Buffalo Philharmonic, Ann Arbor Symphony, Indianapolis Chamber and other orchestras in the USA.
+Born in Montevideo, Uruguay, Marco Sartor has won numerous international competitions including the Schadt String Competition, Texas Guitar Competition, and the JoAnn Falletta International Guitar Concerto Competition.
+He has performed extensively across the United States and appeared as a soloist with the Allentown Symphony, Virginia Symphony, Buffalo Philharmonic, Ann Arbor Symphony, Indianapolis Chamber and other orchestras in the USA.

-Dr. Sartor has also performed and was featured in radio and television broadcasts throughout Spain, Germany, Mexico, Chile, Canada, Argentina and Uruguay to both critical and public acclaim.
+Sartor has also performed and been featured in radio and television broadcasts throughout Spain, Germany, Mexico, Chile, Canada, Argentina and Uruguay.

-Marco Sartor completed his Doctor of Musical Arts degree at Yale University, and holds degrees from the College of Charleston and Carnegie Mellon University as well.
+Sartor completed his Doctor of Musical Arts degree at Yale University, and holds degrees from the College of Charleston and Carnegie Mellon University as well.

-He studied with Robert Ravera, Mario Paysee and Eduardo Fernandez in Uruguay and Marc Regnier, James Ferla, and Benjamin Verdery in the USA.
-In 2009 he recorded his debut CD for the Fleur de Son label and performed with the Buffalo Philharmonic and the SODRE Orchestra in Uruguay.
+He studied with Robert Ravera, Mario Paysee and Eduardo Fernandez in Uruguay and Marc Regnier, James Ferla, and Benjamin Verdery in the US.
+In 2009 he recorded his debut CD for the Fleur de Son label and performed with the Buffalo Philharmonic and the Sodre Orchestra in Uruguay.

-As a teacher, he has been invited to give master-classes in Uruguay, Argentina, and a number of universities and conservatories in the USA.
+As a teacher, he has given master-classes in Uruguay, Argentina, and a number of universities and conservatories in the USA.
 He has started the guitar programs at the Carnegie Mellon Music Preparatory School in Pittsburgh, PA and at the Charleston Academy of Music in Charleston, SC.
 He has been in the faculty of the New World School of the Arts in Miami, and is currently a faculty member at Wake Forest University in Winston-Salem, NC, where he teaches classical and jazz guitar, chamber music, Western music history and Latin American music.